kunal-talwar/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 ~~~

 Compared to pure-DP, approximate-DP loses an additive factor of `DELTA` in the
 bound.
-This is to account for certain DP mechanisms that have some desirable
-properties, but are not pure-DP.
+This parameter `DELTA` is typically taken to be polynomially small in the batch size or smaller.
+Allowing for a small `DELTA` can in many cases allow for much smaller noise compared to pure-DP mechanisms.
 See {{mechanisms}} for details.

 Other variants of DP are possible; see the literature review in
 {{dp-explainer}} for details.